-I’m the Founder and President of Sellf, a startup hosted in H-Farm, the accelerator founded by Riccardo Donadon, located in the Sile Valley, near Venice.
+In the last 5 years I’ve been the Founder and President of Sellf, a startup hosted in H-Farm, the accelerator founded by Riccardo Donadon, located in the Sile Valley, near Venice.
 In 2013 Sellf was co-financed by H-Farm and a venture capital fund to develop a product dedicated to professionals and SMEs for the customer relationship management via mobile.
+Sellf has received several awards, culminating in 2015 with the prize awarded by Apple as the most innovative iPad app in Italy.

 When I was twenty-three, Prof. Ruggero Frezza, now President of M31, invited me to work on an automated parking system for smart-cities.
 From then on I never stopped to keep my interest and excitement for the IT entrepreneurial world.

-In 2013 I completed the Ph.D. in Information Engineering at the University of Padua.
+In 2013 I completed the Ph.D. in Information Engineering at the University of Padua, after graduating cum laude on Automation Engineering.
 My academic profile embraces an experience as Visiting Student Researcher at UC Berkeley and UC Santa Barbara.
 My 13+ publications cover topics of control theory and distributed computation.
-I’ve been also a consultant for the “riCreazione” project, held by my PhD Advisor Prof. Angelo Cenedese and David K. Lind.
-That project became after a startup company focused on sustainability, Smart Future srl.

 Moreover, I’m the Cofounder of A-Pole, a team that develops web/mobile application for the Internet of Things.
 Our most important project is hi!tide Venice, an app to monitor in real-time the flood in Venice, partnered with Centro Previsioni e Segnalazioni Maree di Venezia.
 It raised 30K+ users in less than a year and it was a great experience to acquire transversal skills, dealing with public authorities like the Municipality of Venice.